 Source: Progress for People and Places, Chapter 9

 An unexpectedly high proportion of our respondents at Wave 2 reported eating five portions of fruit and vegetables in the past 24 hours.
-The GoWell rate of five a day, at 55%, is more than twice the equivalent Scottish Health Survey figure, and higher than the rate reported for Greater Glasgow in an NHS survey (38%).
+The GoWell rate of five a day, at 55%, was more than twice the equivalent Scottish Health Survey figure, and higher than the rate reported for Greater Glasgow in an NHS survey (38%).
 The number of people who ate their main meal from a fast-food outlet at least once in the past week fell between Wave 1 and Wave 2, from 47% to 43%.
-Our review of the wider evidence suggests that these patterns of diet are unlikely to be explained by the local food retail environment in our study areas, though we will need to examine influences upon eating habits in more depth within the study.
+Our review of the wider evidence suggested that these patterns of diet were unlikely to be explained by the local food retail environment in our study areas.

 Source: Progress for People and Places, page 142; Health and Wellbeing in Glasgow and the GoWell Areas, Chapter 5